hidayatullahap/amartha/README.md

 How to run:

-run this command on termimal
+Run this command on termimal
 ```
 $ make run
 ```